 Problems Balancing Home & School.
 A student struggles to convince his mother that he does not want to be an engineering major.
 His friends and roommate try to help, with contrasting advice.

 Outing a Gay Friend.
 A student inadvertently outs his gay friend in public, causing conflict between the friends and those who hear the exchange.

 Gender Bias with Lab Partners.
 Several male engineering students work on a lab report, excluding their female lab partner and dismissing her attempts to participate more fully.

 Personal Questions with an Interviewee.
 A student escort asks inappropriate questions while taking a visiting African American woman to her next interview appointment on campus.

 Gender & Racial Bias in a Committee Meeting.
 A faculty member in the biology department leads a committee meeting with some T.A.s, privileging input from the male T.A.s over that of the female T.A., who is also of a different race.

 Custom Scenario.
 We can also create a new scenario, or alter one we have worked on to suit your needs.
-Please give us as much information as possible and allow 1-2 weeks for us to develop the scene.
+Please give us as much information as possible and allow time for us to develop the scene.